Hamid-Manouchehri/Hamid-Manouchehri-1.github.io/_posts/2022-09-09-6 DoF-bimanual-manipulation-robot.md

   </figcaption>
 </p>

 First the desired trajectory of the object (green box) is calculated, a triangular path in this case.
-After that, regrading dynamic equations of robot and object are derived in joint space, it is necessary to determine desired joint position, velocity and accelation.
+After that, regrading dynamic equations of robot and object are derived in joint space, it is necessary to determine desired joint position, velocity and acceleration.
-What is notable in this method is that, the effect of force and torque of object in hands' contacts (end-effectors) of robot, projects into a space called _sub-manifold_ that is _constraint consistent_.
+What is notable in this method is that, the effect of force and torque of object in hands' contacts (end-effectors) of robot, removes by a projector, obtained from __orthogonal decomposition__ of a specially defined jacobian.
 Therefore the total dynamics equation becomes free from the effect of the object, so it is possible to specify inverse dynamics of arms analytically.